dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ### Exports for multiple saved queries

 Use the command, `dbt sl export-all`, to run exports for multiple saved queries at once.
-This is different to the `dbt sl export` command, which only runs exports for a singular saved query.
+This is different from the `dbt sl export` command, which only runs exports for a singular saved query.
 For example, to run exports for multiple saved queries, you can use:

 #### Example